lbussell/timestretch_demo/README.md

 ## Usage

-- Open `stretch_1.html` or `stretch_2.html` to demo either one of two time-stretching algorithms.
-Drag an audio file into the box to play it.
+- Open `index.html` to demo either one of two time-stretching algorithms.
+Drag an audio file into a box to play it.

 ## Credit